Insurgency in the Preševo Valley: Return of the Yugoslav Army to Sector B

 After the death of Qazimi, various stories began to circulate in the south of Serbia, from killing the infected UÇPMB faction members about the distribution of the remaining plunder, to escaping to Kosovo and then to Albania.
 At the press conference, Nebojša Čović denounced the information that Qazimi was with Sean Sullivan at the time, and he removed doubts about the fate of Ridvan Qazimi, saying he was killed in a confrontation with Serbian security forces.
 He also praised the way B South and B North were occupied, adding that the Army will not enter Zone B Center, where the highest concentration of rebels is located, until 31 May.
 The Yugoslav Army performed the last operation during the GSZ's occupation on 31 May, entering the B Center zone.
 The return of members of the Yugoslav Army to the central part of the sector has been restored sovereignty over this part of the territory of the FRY, and the entire action was completed by 12:00, when the Serbian security forces entered the administrative line with Kosovo.
 During the operation, there were no conflicts or provocations by rebels or Albanian civilians.

-After entering the village of Dobrosin, the center of the rebels, police carried out an inspection of 14 abandoned accommodation facilities.
+After entering the village of Dobrosin, the centre of the rebels, police carried out an inspection of 14 abandoned accommodation facilities.
 In the presence of the President of the Local Community Dobrosin, Reshat Salihi, they found 2 anti-personnel mines, uniforms and military equipment, three radio stations, 100 medical items and others.
 During the deployment of the Yugoslav Army along the left border of the central part of Sector B, at the Visoko Bilo, sergeant Bratislav Milinković (1957), a member of the 63rd Parachute Brigade from Niš, aimed at a counter-attack mine and received a severe injury to his left leg.
 He was taken to the military hospital in Bujanovac and then transferred to further treatment in Niš.
 With the entry of the Joint Security Forces in the Zone B Center, Operation Return was completed and control over the entire Ground Safety Zone was restored, ending the conflicts in southern Serbia.